10 Tips for Raising Globally Aware Children

 • Keep a map of the world in the house.
 Use it for play and education.
 Studying the weather around the world is a great introduction to different countries, climate, and seasons.

 • Explore the different countries at a developmentally appropriate level.
-I started my Exploring Geography series to provide greater access to first-hand accounts of countries for parents.
+I started my World Culture for Kids series to provide greater access to first-hand accounts of countries for parents and educators.

 • Travel the world via your local zoo.
 Learn about where the animals are from, what the climate is like, and then branch out to local cultures.